Need to talk? Call 1800 882 436.

 Pregnancy and breastfeeding with hepatitis B

-6-minute read
+7-minute read

 Key facts

-• Vaccines can help prevent the spread of the virus, and are available as part of standard vaccination schedules.
+• Vaccines can help prevent the spread of the virus and are available as part of standard vaccination schedules.

 How is hepatitis B spread?

-Other ways to become infected include:
+Other ways to become infected are:

 • unsafe sex

-• drug abuse with infected needles
+• drug misuse with dirty needles

 • tattoo parlours